apioo/fusio-sample-cms/README.md

 ## Installation

+* Run `composer install` to install all required dependencies
 * Enter the correct database credentials, api host url and apps url ( if you use fusio* apps ) at the `.env` file
 * Run the command `php bin/fusio install`
   * This command install the Fusio tables at the provided database
+* Run the command `php bin/fusio adduser`
+  * This command adds a new administrator account
+* Run the command `php bin/fusio login`
+  * To authenticate with the account which you have created
 * Run the command `php bin/fusio deploy`
   * This command reads the .yaml files at the `resources/` folder and creates the fitting resources.
 * Run the command `php bin/fusio migration:migrate --connection=System`
   * This command executes the migrations defined at the `src/Migrations/System` folder.
 In this case we use the System connection but you can also execute migrations on different connections